 Electricity

-Repair category 1
+Repair category 2

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT

+Electricity

+Repair category 2

+Notes registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+The electrical installation appear dated.
+Further advice will be available from a NICEIC/SELECT registered electrician.